graphql/graphql-js/docs/Tutorial-ObjectTypes.md

 next: /graphql-js/mutations-and-input-types/
 ---

 In many cases, you don't want to return a number or a string from an API.
-You want to return an object that has its own complex behavior.
+You want to return an object that has its complex behavior.
 GraphQL is a perfect fit for this.

 In GraphQL schema language, the way you define a new object type is the same way we have been defining the `Query` type in our examples.
 Each object can have fields that return a particular type, and methods that take arguments.
 For example, in the [Passing Arguments](/graphql-js/passing-arguments/) documentation, we had a method to roll some random dice: